Al-Musta'sim: Biography

 In 1258, Hulagu invaded the Abbasid domain, which then consisted of only Baghdad, its immediate surroundings, and southern Iraq.
 In his campaign to conquer Baghdad, Hulagu Khan had several columns advance simultaneously on the city, and laid siege to it.
 The Mongols kept the people of Abbasid Caliphate in their capital and executed those who tried to flee.

-Baghdad was sacked on February 10 and the caliph was killed by Hulagu Khan soon afterward.
+Baghdad was sacked on 10 February and the caliph was killed by Hulagu Khan soon afterward.
 It is reckoned that the Mongols did not want to shed "royal blood", so they wrapped him in a rug and trampled him to death with their horses.
 Some of his sons were massacred as well.
-One of the surviving sons was sent as a prisoner to Mongolia, where Mongolian historians report he married and fathered children, but played no role in Islam thereafter.
+The surviving son, Abu'l-Abbas Ahmad, was sent as a prisoner to Mongolia, where Mongolian historians report he married and fathered children, a daughter Aisha and a son Rukn al-Din Ahmad who had descendants, but played no role in Islam thereafter.

 The Travels of Marco Polo reports that upon finding the caliph's great stores of treasure which could have been spent on the defense of his realm, Hulagu Khan locked him in his treasure room without food or water, telling him "eat of thy treasure as much as thou wilt, since thou art so fond of it."